kiuru/cybersecuritybase-project/README.md

 Session fixation is disabled so website keeps the same session value after user has logged in.
 By default Spring creates a new session key after a successful login.
 This is a potential risk where it is possible for a malicious attacker to create a session key before user is logged in.
 Therefore attacker has already user session.

+Also passwords are stored in plain text.

 Fix:
-Remove line 32 from SecurityConfiguration.java.
+* Remove line 32 from SecurityConfiguration.java.

 ```java
 http.sessionManagement().sessionFixation().none();